MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 - A cluster of two or more servers from the [Azure Stack HCI Catalog](/cloud-platform/azure-stack-hci-catalog), purchased from your preferred Microsoft hardware partner
 - An [Azure subscription](https://azure.microsoft.com/)
 - An internet connection for each server in the cluster that can connect via HTTPS outbound traffic to the following endpoint at least every 30 days: *-azurestackhci-usage.azurewebsites.net
-- For clusters stretched across sites, you need at least one 1 Gb connection between sites (a 25 Gb RDMA connection is preferred), with an average latency of 5 ms round-trip if you want to do synchronous replication where writes occur simultaneously in both sites
+- For clusters stretched across sites, you need at least one 1 Gb connection between sites (a 25 Gb RDMA connection is preferred), with an average latency of 5 ms round trip if you want to do synchronous replication where writes occur simultaneously in both sites

-For more details, see [Before you begin](deploy/before-you-start.md).
+For more information, see [Before you begin](deploy/before-you-start.md).

 ## Hardware partners